project-chip/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 By default, the factory data support is disabled in all nRF Connect examples and the nRF Connect device uses predefined parameters from the Matter core, which you should not change.
-To start using factory data stored in the flash memory and use nRF Connect's **Factory Data Provider**, build an example with the following option (replace _<build_target>_ with your board name, for example, `nrf52840dk_nrf52840`):
+To start using factory data stored in the flash memory and the **Factory Data Provider** from the nRF Connect platform, build an example with the following option (replace _<build_target>_ with your board name, for example, `nrf52840dk_nrf52840`):